-2.2.
-Administration List
+2.2 Administration List

-Cory Heysham - Support Lead
+- Cory Heysham - Customer Support Lead

-2.3.
-Rule Changes
+2.3 Rule Changes

-2.5.
-Match Broadcasting
+2.5 Match Broadcasting

 Players and participants cannot refuse to have their matches broadcasted by a High School Esports League authorized broadcast, nor can they choose what manner in which the match will be broadcasted.

-2.6.
-Player Details and Eligibility
+2.6 Player Details and Eligibility

 2.6.2.
 Grade Point Average

 All participating players in High School Esports League tournaments must maintain a minimum of a 2.5 GPA on a 4.0 scale, which is approximately equivalent to an 80/100 or a C+ GPA.
-Participating clubs may enforce their own higher GPA standards.
+Participating teams may enforce their own higher GPA standards.

 2.6.3.
 Home Country